AlignDet: Aligning Pre-training and Fine-tuning in Object Detection: Conclusion

 \section{Conclusion}

 In this paper, we point out that there are data, model, and task discrepancies between pre-training and fine-tuning in object detection and propose a unified framework namely AlignDet to address these issues.
 AlignDet learns both classification and regression knowledge and enables highly efficient pre-training for all modules.
-Notably, AlignDet is the first framework to facilitate complete unsupervised pre-training of various detectors.
-Our extensive experiments demonstrate that AlignDet can significantly improve detection performance across diverse protocols.
-We believe our work provides valuable insights and opens new avenues for pre-training in object detection.
+Notably, it is the first framework to facilitate complete unsupervised pre-training of various detectors.
+Extensive experiments demonstrate that AlignDet significantly improves performance across diverse protocols.
+We believe AlignDet provides valuable insights and opens new avenues for visual pre-training.

 { }

 {\Alph{section}} {\Roman{algorithm}}